 |Both request and response specified

 Both flags specified:

-|GCP sends your configured request string and waits for the expected response string.
-GCP considers the probe successful when the base conditions are satisfied and the response string returned exactly matches the expected response string.|
+|Google Cloud sends your configured request string and waits for the expected response string.
+Google Cloud considers the probe successful when the base conditions are satisfied and the response string returned exactly matches the expected response string.|

 |Only response specified